 Note

-At any time, you may review the import history to see what files you’ve uploaded, how long it took, the number of contacts
+At any time, you can review the import history to check what files uploaded, how long it took, and the number of contacts:

-You may also review the history to see when the import took place.
+You can also review the history to check when the import took place.

 You can click the values in the Total Rows, Inserted, and Updated columns to view the contacts belonging to each category.